 Particularly in the wake of this, banks were unwilling to access central bank lending facilities, for fear of similar reputation risk.
 Rather they increased market demands for liquidity, for example, via backup facilities, that may have worsened the tight liquidity situation (IMF 2008).
 The responses to such reputational issues, also present in the US, included the TAF whereby the Fed made funds available not only at longer terms but also to a wider range of counterparties and with a wider range of collateral.
-This was seen as not carrying a stigma in contrast to discount window borrowing (the rate for which was meanwhile reduced, contrary to traditional doctrine, to seek to avoid stigma).
+This was seen as not carrying a stigma in contrast to discount window borrowing (the rate for which was as noted meanwhile reduced, contrary to traditional views, to seek to avoid stigma).

-The growing public awareness of limitations of the UK's deposit insurance scheme was a feature in the Northern Rock case.
+The growing public awareness of limitations of the UK's deposit insurance scheme in 2007 was a feature in the Northern Rock case.
 This featured co-insurance up to a low maximum sum, and no guarantee of a prompt payout.
 By its nature, it seeks to provide protection from moral hazard, incentives to monitor and a degree of consumer protection - not to protect against runs (Goodhart 2008a).
 The lesson is that LOLR may be called upon more often in such regimes because of runs - but a comprehensive guarantee risks generating a lot of moral hazard (and makes more urgent a bank insolvency regime for "prompt corrective action").
-Some would argue that it was deposit insurance problems rather than systemic risk that motivated the Northern Rock rescue.